 A Brief History of the Marque

 Headed by Jean Avot, the company was a member of the aviation industry located on rue de Ponthieu at the Toussus-de-Noble airport near Paris, and was the French distributor for Cessna.
-They were licenced to built the machines developed by Egon Brutsch to which they made many modifications.
+They were licenced to build the machines developed by Egon Brutsch and to these they made many modifications.

 Displayed at the 1955 Paris Salon as La Brutsch-Avolette, it appeared at the 1956 show as L'Avolette.